Team: Suzanne Choi, Judy Han, Jay Kumar, Susanna Zlotnikov

 UPMC Shortlist is the digital tool we developed to help UPMC recruiters and hiring managers work together to recruit passive candidates.

-Staying Organized with One Platform
+A. Staying Organized with One Platform

 Recruiters can keep everything in one place by integrating the current platforms that UPMC uses for passive recruiting.
 Information is accessible and organized by making usability a top priority.

-Simplifying Passive Candidate Management
+B. Simplifying Passive Candidate Management

 Recruiting passive candidates requires extra attention to detail and strategy.
 With UPMC Shortlist, recruiters can easily keep track of correspondence with every candidate and note what positions they should be considered for within any job pipeline.
 UPMC Shortlist includes the ability to create tags for candidates related to their skill sets.
 Based on a candidate's qualifications, recruiters and hiring managers can also rate applicants in terms of how good a match they believe a candidate to be for a job.
 This creates an organized job board for each position where the most desirable candidates are pushed to the top of the board.
 The rating system is designed to emphasize a candidate's compatibility for a specific position rather than his or her overall skill set, allowing recruiters to save candidates they believe show promise for future openings.

 C. Hiring Process that is More Transparent and Collaborative

 UPMC Shortlist offers a window into the recruitment process and an opportunity to weigh in on candidates early on.
 Recruiters and hiring managers can also start a thread within each candidate's detailed profile to discuss whether or not a candidate is a good fit for the job.
 Often, recruiters are not sure what exactly hiring managers within each department are looking for in an applicant based solely on the job description.
 UPMC Shortlist improves communication on both sides so that hiring managers are aware of how recruiters are doing in the hiring process, as well as the kinds of applicants they are finding.